adrian-ha/pyS2/README.md

 -----------------------------------------
 ## 1) Introduction
-This python repository approximates the interest rate curve construction and extrapolation described by the European insurance regulator EIOPA in the Solvency 2 regime.
+This python repository approximates the interest rate curve construction,
+extrapolation and shocks described by the European insurance regulator EIOPA in the Solvency 2 regime.

-The two approaches below are implemented:
+The first two approaches of the below are implemented:
 1) Standard model
     * Smith-Wilson-Extrapolation
-    * Relative interest rate shocks
+    * Interest rate shocks (relative)
-2) 2020 review of Solvency II
+2) Review of Solvency II 2020
     * Alternative extrapolation
-    * New interest rate shocks (relative + absolute)
+    * Interest rate shocks (relative + absolute)
+3) EC communication 2021 (published 22.09.2021)
+    * tbd

 As mentioned, the script is simply an approximation and toy project that may contain substantial errors.